 No. Nina’s capacity to consent to treatment must be determined on a case by case basis, at the time treatment is proposed.
 She will not lack capacity simply because she has dementia.
 In fact, it is likely in this case that Nina’s capacity fluctuates depending on the current state of her health and cognitive condition.
 Generally her baseline cognition is alert and orientated, and she is usually willing to take her medication.
 If Nina was not unwell, she may in fact have capacity to make all, or at least some, medical treatment decisions.
 If there is doubt, a formal capacity assessment should be sought.

 After asking Nina questions about her condition and discussing her symptoms and treatment options, the GP concludes she does not understand her condition or the information about the proposed blood transfusion (including its risks), and that she lacks capacity to consent to it.

-If Nina does not have an Advance Care Directive which provides a relevant treatment decision, a substitute decision-maker will be required to consent to a blood transfusion being provided.
+As Nina does not have an Advance Care Directive, a substitute decision-maker will be required to consent to a blood transfusion being provided.
 Alison could be Nina’s substitute decision-maker, but this will depend on the law of the State or Territory, and where Alison sits in the order of decision-makers.